g8tr1522/LuaArrayMethods/README.md

 ## Categorization of methods:
-- lam class methods
+**lam module methods**

 - The `lam` module has four basic uses:
 	- make vanilla lua arrays (VLAs) with `lam.make` functions
 	- work on VLAs with `lam.basic` functions
 	- make a "lam object" with `lam.new(...)`
 	- get an iterator from `lam.iters` (coming soon...)
 - There are two type of objects you can call the basic methods on:
 	- On a vanilla lua array (accessed from `lam.basic`)
         - As of now, all are accessed by doing `lam.basic.foo(vla, ...)`.
 That is, you should always pass your array as the first argument.
 		- This style of calling will never modify the original array - it only returns the result (which may be a new array).
 	- On a lamarray (accessed with colon syntax on lamarray objects)

-- Basic functions
+**Basic functions**

 - Comes in three styles:
 	- 'Transformers'
 		- These operate on all elements of an array
 		- Always returns a new array, which is a transformed copy of the original
 	- 'Manipulators'
 		- These are sort of 'meta' functions.
 		- These can destroy or add elements from the original array, or they may return several arrays.
 	- 'Selectors'
 		- These are methods that may only return a single element
 		- Eg, select a random element, or progressively 'count' through the array.
 		- Some selectors have an 'underscored' version of themselves.
 These are the 'unique' versions of the original.
 			- eg, `sample(t, 3)` returns 3 random elements from `t`.
 			- but `sample_(t, 3)` returns 3 unique random elements from `t`.
 		- These functions may also return multiple values.
 		- Some selectors work only on lamarrays.

-- lam object functions
+**lamarray methods**

-	- lam objects have the all the basic methods.
+- lam objects have the all the basic functions as class methods.
 	- They are accessed with the colon syntax.
 	- `lam_obj:basicfoo(...)`
 - Manipulators:
 	- Come in two styles: "non-destructive", and "underscored"/"destructive"
 	- Non-destructive manipulators:
 		- These have a caveat: Doing `lam_obj:manip(...)` doesn't change the VLA in `lam_obj`
 		- This would return the new result though.
 		- More specifically, these return a VLA with the new result.
 (This may change in the future)
 	- Underscored/Destructive manipulators:
 		- If you want to change `lam_obj` with a manipulator, add an underscore to the end of the function call:
 		- `lam_obj:basicfoo_(...)` Permanently changes the VLA inside `lam_obj`
 		- These have a cool 'chaining' feature.
 		- Eg, you can do this: `lam_obj:add_(5):shuffle_():mult_(1/3)`
 		- This is because all underscored methods return `self` as it's first return value.
 - 'meta' or 'object' functions
 	- These are methods that work specifically on lam objects.